frontdevops/darkthemeswitcher-inline/README.md

    4. You use this code at your own risk and do not make claims to the author

-For russian language speakers the explained post with details: https://tech.geekjob.ru/js-dark-theme-button/
+For russian language speakers the post with eplained details: https://tech.geekjob.ru/js-dark-theme-button/